Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity: Main Results

 \subsection{Leverage Score Sparsified Embedding with Independent Columns}

-In a related problem, we seek to embed a subspace given by a fixed $U \in \R^{n \times d}$, with information about the squared row norms of $U$ being used to define the distribution of nonzero entries in $\Pi$.
+In a related problem, we seek to embed a subspace given by a fixed $U \in \R^{n \times d}$, with information about the squared row norms of $U$ being used to define the distribution of non-zero entries in $\Pi$.
 Such distributions for $\Pi$ are called non-oblivious (a.k.a.~data-aware) subspace embeddings.
-Previous work \cite{chenakkod2024optimal} has dealt with one such family of distributions termed LESS embeddings \cite{less-embeddings,newton-less,gaussianization}, showing that they require $\tilde O(1/\varepsilon^4)$ nonzero entries \textit{per row} of $\Pi$ to obtain an $\varepsilon$-embedding guarantee.
+Previous work \cite{chenakkod2024optimal} has dealt with one such family of distributions termed LESS embeddings \cite{less-embeddings,newton-less,gaussianization}, showing that they require $\tilde O(1/\varepsilon^4)$ non-zero entries \textit{per row} of $\Pi$ to obtain an $\varepsilon$-embedding guarantee.
 Since the embedding matrix is very wide, this leads to a much sparser embedding (sparser than any OSE) that can be applied in time sublinear in the input size, leading to fast subspace embedding algorithms.

 In this work, we show that our new techniques also extend to LESS embeddings and enable us to prove sharper sparsity estimates than~\cite{chenakkod2024optimal}.
 To fully leverage our approach, we define a new type of sparse embedding (LESS-IC), which can be viewed as a cross between CountSketch and LESS.
+Here, IC stands for independent columns.
 At a high level, the CountSketch part ensures that we can use our decoupling method to achieve optimal dependence on $1/\varepsilon$, while the LESS part enables adaptivity to a fixed subspace.

-Specifically, a LESS-IC embedding matrix $\Pi$ has a fixed number of non-zero entries in each column, chosen so that it is proportional to the leverage score of the corresponding row of $U$.
+Specifically, a LESS-IC embedding matrix $\Pi$ has a fixed number of non-zero entries in each column, chosen so that it is proportional to the leverage score (i.e. the squared row norm) of the corresponding row of $U$.
 This is achieved by modifying the OSNAP distribution such that the number of subcolumns is no longer the same in each column.
 For columns corresponding to very small leverage scores, we only have one ``subcolumn''.
 Thus, each column has at least one non-zero~entry.
 This means that the cost of applying LESS-IC to an $n\times d$ matrix $A$ can no longer be sublinear (like it can in the existing LESS embedding constructions), but rather has a fixed linear term of $O(\nnz(A))$, plus an additional sublinear term.
 Given that the preprocessing step of approximating the leverage scores has to take at least $\nnz(A)$ time, the linear term in the cost of applying LESS-IC is negligible.

-Before stating the formal definition, we recall the definition of approximate leverage scores for convenience.